ducktapeai/ducktape/README.md

 # DuckTape

-A command-line calendar management tool for macOS that interfaces with Apple Calendar.app and Reminders.app.
+A command-line calendar producitivity tool for macOS.
-All commands use the 'ducktape' prefix for consistency and clarity.
+Duct tape fixes anything—just like this tool.
+No clicks, no distractions, just pure productivity.
+Stick with what works.

 ## Features